Choosing Wall and Ceiling Drywall Texture

 - Orange Peel Drywall Finish

-Ceiling Textures
+Ceiling Drywall Textures

-Drywall textures on the ceiling can usually be thicker than those on the walls.
-Depending on the height of the ceiling you may want a heavier texture just to make it stand out.
+Drywall ceiling textures can be thicker than those used on walls.
+Depending on the height of the ceiling you may even prefer a heavier texture just to make it stand out.
 A light Santa Fe drywall texture on a high ceiling could easily disappear off into the distance.
-However, if you have a lot of light splashing off the ceiling from many windows in the room, even a light skip trowel texture may show it's detail because of the contrast between light and dark areas created by the shadows of incoming light.

 Some textures commonly used on ceilings include: